 Health insurance in Costa Rica

-Expats who are legal residents of Costa Rica are required to sign up for Caja and make monthly contributions based on a percentage of their income.
-This will give them access to free treatment for everything from a check-up and prescription drugs to major surgeries under the CCSS.
-While dependent spouses are also covered by CCSS, other visitors and tourists will only have access to public healthcare services in emergencies.
+Expats who are legal residents of Costa Rica are required to sign up for CAJA and make monthly contributions based on a percentage of their income.
+This allows them free treatment for everything from a check-up and prescription drugs to major surgeries under the CCSS.

 Pharmacies and medicines in Costa Rica

 Pharmacies in Costa Rica are known as farmacias and can be found scattered all over the country.
-They tend to be well stocked and most medicines can be ordered if they aren't immediately available.
+They tend to be well stocked, and most medicines can be ordered if they aren’t immediately available.
 Prescriptions are generally only required for antibiotics and psychotropic drugs, so regulations are far less restrictive than in Europe, North America or Australia.

 Emergency services in Costa Rica